Basis-Theory/docs/source/includes/api-reference/_permissions.md

 # Permissions

-Permissions offer fine-grained control over your Application's access to different aspects of your token infrastructure.
+Permissions offer fine-grained control over your Application's access to different resources within your Tenant.
-We suggest limiting the scope of your Application to the least amount possible, and to not share them across your internal services.
+We suggest minimizing the scope of your Applications, and to not share Applications across your internal services.

 Permissions are associated with every Application and can be configured when you [create an Application](#applications-create-application)